+The most straightforward is to apply transforms according to a simple heuristic.
+This is simple to understand but may not find as good a solution as a more advanced algorithm.
+Some heuristics include

-Rather than apply transformations one-by-one, this method creates $Ex'$ by simultaneously applying a transformation to all applicable tokens in $Ex$.
-This is done in \cite{Tan2020MorphinTime,Ebrahimi2018CharNMT}, who both replace each applicable word $w \in Ex$. \citet{Belinkov2018SyntheticNoise} allow for multiple runs of this procedure, with each run selecting a different transformation. \cite{Eger2019VIPER} implement a variation where they replace each token with a probability $p$.
+\textit{Batch application:} This method applies a transformation to all eligible tokens in the example $Ex$ at once.
+Employed by \citet{Tan2020MorphinTime} and \citet{Ebrahimi2018CharNMT}, it replaces each applicable word $w \in Ex$.
+Variants include multiple runs with each selecting a different transformation \citep{Belinkov2018SyntheticNoise} or replacing each token with a probability $p$ \citep{Eger2019VIPER}.